Wexham

-Wexham is a civil parish in the county of Buckinghamshire in southern England.
-It is on the boundary of the unitary authority of Slough, its post town.
-Wexham Park Hospital is a large hospital on the parish border and Burnham Beeches, a forest takes in small parts of its northern land.
+Wexham is a civil parish in Buckinghamshire in southern England.
+The largest settlement in the parish is the hamlet of George Green; there are also Wexham Street (half of which is in Stoke Poges parish) and Middlegreen.
+The parish includes part of the forest of Burnham Beeches, and had a population of 2,458 at the 2021 census.

+The separate parish of Wexham Court was created in 1974 from western parts of Wexham parish that were transferred to the Borough of Slough in Berkshire.
+Wexham Park Hospital is a large hospital within the Wexham Court parish.

 History

-The parish originally covered a relatively small 748 acre (1.2 square miles) according to the 1881 and 1891 censuses.
+The parish of Wexham originally covered a relatively small 748 acre (1.2 square miles) according to the 1881 and 1891 censuses.
 It was almost doubled in 1934 by taking in 1823 acre and about 1,000 people from the dissolved Langley Marish parish, a very long strip parish part of which was taken in by Gerrards Cross almost four miles to the north.

-Wexham civil parish was divided under the Local Government Act 1972, with the southern part becoming part of Slough and the northern part becoming part of the present district.
-The northern part now constitutes the civil parish of Wexham, with the southern part having been a parish called Wexham Court.
+Wexham civil parish was split into two parishes in 1974 under the Local Government Act 1972.
+A new parish called Wexham Court was created from the southern part of the old parish, which was placed in the Borough of Slough and transferred to Berkshire.
+The reduced Wexham parish remained in Buckinghamshire.

 Wexham Court has a parish council with 11 members.
 It and some additional unparished territory formed the current (adjustable) three-member Slough Borough Council ward of Wexham Lea.

-In 2018 the parish of Wexham Court, and neighbouring Britwell were scheduled for abolition in April 2019, but after an appeal by the parish councils and a judicial review the order was quashed and the parishes remain unchanged.
+In 2018, the parish of Wexham Court and neighbouring Britwell were scheduled for abolition in April 2019, but after an appeal by the parish councils and a judicial review the order was quashed and the parishes remain unchanged.

-The civil parish of Wexham includes in order of number of inhabitants: George Green, Middlegreen, and Wexham Street.
+The village has a 12th-century parish church and the 16th century Wexham Court.
 It has protected green spaces comprising woodland, Langley Park and Black Park Country Park.

-The village has a 12th-century parish church and the 16th century Wexham Court.